Chances are, you’ve heard about people starting membership sites and making buckets of money.

-You’ll also benefit from a host of extras such as payment systems and course builders plus marketing and email automation options as well.
+You’ll also benefit from a host of extras such as payment systems and course builders, plus marketing and email automation options, as well.
 Job done.

 Here are a few of the players worth considering in this space:

-- Kajabi — the all-in-one tool for those who want it all and want it simple.
+- Kajabi — The all-in-one tool for those who want it all and want it simple.
 Websites, membership sites, landing pages, quizzes, online courses, webinars and payments.

 - Teachable — With just a few clicks, you’ll get a fully functioning school with learning management, payment gateways, and sales and marketing tools.

-- Kartra — this relative newbie packs a punch as it does every-single-online-thing you’ll ever need.
+- Kartra — This relative newbie packs a punch as it does every-single-online-thing you’ll ever need.
 Pre-written funnels, email marketing, membership sites, analytics and everything else.

-Is a Membership Site for You?
+Is an Online Membership Site for You?

 Because it’s a way to build a following and an income — fast.